celo-org/celo-monorepo/packages/docs/getting-started/running-attestation-service.md

 ## Registering the Attestation Service

 In order for users to request attestations from your service, you need to register the endpoint under which your service is reachable in your [metadata](/celo-codebase/protocol/identity/metadata).
-Run the following commands on your local machine where `$CELO_VALIDATOR_ADDRESS` is unlocked
+Run the following commands on your local machine where `$CELO_VALIDATOR_ADDRESS` is unlocked.

 ```bash
 celocli account:create-metadata ./metadata.json --from $CELO_VALIDATOR_ADDRESS